Basbousa: History

-The Oxford Companion to Food (3rd edition) suggests that basbousa might have developed from a dish called ma'mounia, which was created around the 10th century.
+The Oxford Companion to Food (3rd edition) suggests that basbousa might have developed from a dish called ma'mounia, which was created around the 9th century Abbasid period.
 Ma'mounia was made by cooking rice in fat and syrup.
 This recipe was later adapted to use semolina, with the batter being cooked first and then soaked in syrup.
+According to food historian Gil Marks it is possible that semolina syrup cakes evolved from toasted semolina sweets like suji halva, as pastries and puddings in the middle east typically used semolina.